isTrih/CNPOEChallenges/affliction.md

 - Jun x10
 - Kirac x10

+Straight forward mapping while using masters.

-You can get 30% quantity from the Atlas Tree and 38% on the map Device which lowers the amount you need to roll
+The 20% Quantity from Quality, the 30% quantity from the Atlas Tree (Wandering Path) and 8% from the map device all count towards the quantity requirement.

+For Kirac, you can use Wandering Path to get +40% Quantity from Quality.

 Be sure to keep in mind that this is **completing missions**, not the map!

-Straight forward mapping while using masters.
-Kirac's will probably require the use of **Vaal Scouting Reports**.

 # 29 Selective Sextants
 ## Average